Ancestry and Early Life

 Tragically, his beloved Queen, Anne, died of the plague in 1394, aged but twenty-eight.
 Richard's grief was terrible, distraught and emotionally unstabilized, he had Sheen Palace, where Anne had died, razed to the ground.
 The Queen was buried at Westminster near to St. Edward's shrine.
 An embarrassing incident marred the funeral service, Richard was angered by Richard Fitzalan, Earl of Arundel, who had the audacity to arrive late.
 When he tactlessly asked the King to excuse his attendance, Richard completely lost control.
 In his passionate grief and fury he seized a wand from one of the vergers and struck Arundel so violently about the head with it that he fell to the ground dazed.

-Two years later Richard married again, taking Isabelle, the seven year old daughter of Charles VI of France, as his second wife.
+Two years later Richard married again, taking Isabella of Valois, the six year old daughter of Charles VI of France, as his second wife.
 Richard treated her with great kindness and they were to become extremely fond of each other.

 Henry of Bolingbroke